-As of April 14, 2017, only Alabama and South Dakota have no laws related to security breach notification.
-For entities doing business in Texas, however, be sure to review the relevant Texas law.
+For entities doing business in Texas, be sure to review the relevant Texas law.
+This chart does not include information on the California Consumer Privacy Act.

 Please note that rules applicable to state agencies, government bodies and other public institutions are not discussed in this chart.

+- \geq Alabama

-- Alaska
+- Alaska \geq

-- > Arkansas
+- \geq Arkansas

-- > Arizona
+- \geq Arizona

-- ➢ California
+- >California

-- > Colorado
+- \succ Colorado

-- > Connecticut
+- \succ Connecticut

-- > Delaware
+- \succ Delaware

-- District of Columbia
+- \triangleright District of

+- Columbia

-- ➢ Florida
+- \geq Florida

-- Georgia
+- \geq Georgia